-If a blood and cancer service believe they need to move their service (but not the whole-of-hospital) up an alert level, two actions are required:
+If a blood and cancer service believe they need to move their service up an alert level, two actions are required from the service.

-- They should notify their own DHB management of this need, and the proposed impact on patients. - They should notify the chair of the relevant national working group (MOWG, HWG or ROWG) and alert Te Aho o Te Kahu.
+- a.
+They should notify their own DHB management of this need, and the proposed impact on patients. - b.
+They should notify the chair of the relevant national work group (Medical Oncology Work Group MOWG, Haematology Work Group HWG or Radiation Oncology Work Group ROWG).
+If inequities in service provision are identified, this must be communicated to the relevant national work group and Te Aho o Te Kahu alerted.